Hot Stuff (Donna Summer song): The Pussycat Dolls version

 American dance troupe The Pussycat Dolls used elements of the song on "Hot Stuff (I Want You Back)", which appears on their 2005 debut album PCD.

 EliZe version

 Dutch pop singer EliZe released a cover in September 2008, which peaked at no. 11 on the Dutch charts.

 Kygo version

 On September 18, 2020, Norwegian DJ Kygo released a remixed version of the song.

 Background

 In a press release, Kygo noted that Summer was one of his favorite artists of all time because of her brilliant catalogue and unmatched vocals.
-He hopes that this version will continue to bring the joy that the original track has.
+He hoped that this version would continue to bring the joy that the original track did.

 Music video

 A music video to accompany the release of "Hot Stuff" was first released onto YouTube on September 17, 2020.
 The video is directed by Bo Webb, starring Outer Banks cast members Madelyn Cline and Chase Stokes.
 The music video details a blossoming love between the two as they dance the night away amidst blue and purple hues.